 SunPower X-Series modules can achieve 22.8% efficiency, creating 60% more energy than other panels over 25 years.
 In terms of nominal power, X-Series modules range from 327 to 370 watts for residential projects.

 Like SunPower, LG’s efficiency is above the industry average.
-NeON 2, LG’s most popular panel, can reach 19.6% efficiency.
-LG has lower wattage options than SunPower, ranging from 275 to 360 watts for residential projects.
+LG’s panels can reach 21.1% efficiency.
+LG has lower wattage options than SunPower, ranging from 275 to 365 watts for residential projects.

 The more kilowatt-hours worth of power you can fit on your roof, the more power your system will produce, and the more money you’ll earn from solar incentives.
 This translates to a larger and quicker return on your investment.
 A customer could save and earn more money by choosing SunPower over LG because of variables such as efficiency rate and wattage options.